 Nigel Farage has declared Brexit a failure

-The demographic that voted leave is literally and metaphorically a dying breed
+The vote leave demographic is literally and metaphorically a dying breed

 Public opinion on Brexit is now way ahead of politicians

-Rejoining is possible but difficult.
-Clear strategy, focus and leadership is needed
+Rejoining is possible, inevitable but difficult.
+Clear strategy, focus and leadership are needed

 Contrary to what people believe, another referendum is not the only way to settle the matter democratically.